kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 firstArg x _ = x
 ```

-can have types depending on arguments either
+can have types, depending on arguments, either
 `firstArgs :: Int -> String -> Int`
 or `firstArg :: Maybe s -> [a] -> Maybe s`
 but not `firstArg :: Int -> Double -> Double`.